kecnry/distl/docs/examples/multivariate.md

 ![png](multivariate_files/multivariate_6_0.png)

+# Multivariate Histogram

-we can now convert this multivariate gaussian distribution into a [multivariate histogram](../api/MVHistogram.md) distribution
+we can now convert this multivariate gaussian distribution into a [multivariate histogram](../api/MVHistogram.md) distribution (alternatively we could create a histogram directly from a set of samples or chains via [mvhistogram_from_data](../api/distl.mvhistogram_from_data.md).

 ```python